 DWQ collects biological and water quality data as part of the Integrated Report process and assesses whether the waterbody is meeting water quality standards for its designated beneficial uses.
-Based on this assessment, Spring Creek and its tributaries from the confluence with the Provo River to the headwaters was included on the State of Utah's 303(d) list in 2012/2014 for not meeting its drinking water (1C) and infrequent primary contact recreational (2B) uses due to exceedances of water quality standards for E. coli bacteria.
+Based on this assessment, Spring Creek and its tributaries from the confluence with the Provo River to the headwaters was initially included on the State of Utah's 303(d) list in 2016 for not meeting its drinking water (1C) and infrequent primary contact recreational (2B) uses due to exceedances of water quality standards for E. coli bacteria.
+It was also included in the subsequent 303(d) Listing 2018/2020.
 The impairment addressed by this TMDL is part of the DWQ prioritization plan to meet USEPA's Long-Term Vision for Assessment, Restoration, and Protection under the CWA Section 303(d) Program.
 This report defines the TMDL and water quality targets that, when attained, will bring the river into full support of its recreational and drinking water beneficial uses.